 The Other Night School is possible through the generosity of The Hollis Trust of Newnan, Georgia, as well as Milestone Investment Management, LLC, in Carrollton, Georgia.
 Special thanks to our partners at the Carrollton Center for the Arts and UWG Newnan.

 The Michael and Andrea Stone Visiting Artist Series welcomes the campus and the Carrollton community to attend events with artists from diverse backgrounds and disciplines once a semester.
 Former visiting artists include playwright Daniel Banks, filmmaker Zack Godshall, musician Adison Evans, visual artist Foon Sham, novelist and musician John Darnielle, and many, many more.

 The eclectic nature of the series—with the host program shifting from visual art, to creative writing, to music, to theatre, and film—means that each semester is quite different than the last.
-Stay tuned for the next installment, since all artist events are open to the public.

 This series is possible through the generosity of Michael and Andrea Stone, who share with the School of the Arts a commitment to improving and enriching the community through arts-based programming.

 The SOTA Reading Series invites scholars and authors to campus for dynamic talks that cross over traditional program barriers.
 Invitations are extended to the most seasoned critics and artists, who can (and do) deliver scintillating talks on topics of wide appeal to campus and community cultures.
 The School of the Arts manages this series as a way to forge new connections between the Arts disciplines as well as among the other disciplines in the College.